 Led by the CMS Centers for Medicare and Medicaid Innovation (CMMI), the Comprehensive Primary Care initiative (CPC initiative) is a four-year, multi-payer initiative designed to test practice redesign models and a supportive multi-payer payment model.

-Under the CPC initiative, CMS will pay selected primary care practices in seven geographic markets a care management fee (initially set at an average of $20 per beneficiary per month) to support enhanced, coordinated services for Medicare beneficiaries in addition to fee-for-service payments.
+Under the CPC initiative, CMS pays selected primary care practices in seven geographic markets a care management fee (initially set at an average of $20 per beneficiary per month) to support enhanced, coordinated services for Medicare beneficiaries in addition to fee-for-service payments.
+In 2015, CMS decreases the care management fee to $15 per beneficiary per month with the opportunity for shared savings for practices that can demonstrate decreased cost and improved quality of care.

 Simultaneously, participating commercial, state, and other federal insurance plans are offering enhanced payment to primary care practices designed to support them in providing high-quality primary care on behalf of their members.
-Selected practices may also receive shared savings payment in the later years of the initiative.
+At this time, there are a total of 38 public and private payers participating in the CPC initiative.

 On October 1, 2012, the CPC initiative launched with participating practices in the Arkansas and Oklahoma (Greater Tulsa region) markets with the Oregon, Colorado, Ohio (Cincinnati-Dayton region and Northern Kentucky region), New Jersey, and New York (Hudson-Valley region) markets following on November 1, 2012.
-This included receipt of initial per member per month (PMPM) payments based on an attribution formula for qualified patients as well as participation in national and local learning collaboratives designed to assist practices in achieving practice redesign.
+This included receipt of initial care management fee payments based on an attribution formula for qualified patients as well as participation in national and local learning collaboratives designed to assist practices in achieving practice redesign.
+As of January 2015, there are 479 practices with 2,652 providers serving 2.56 million patients.

 The framework for the CPC initiative set by CMS is designed to achieve the Institute for Health Improvement's Triple Aim of better health, better care, at lower costs.